 What would you tell mediators who are skeptical that anyone can make real connections and build legitimate business relationships online?

 I don’t think there is anything that I can say that will convince you.
 So go see for yourself!
 Go online, create yourself an account and start chatting to people.
 Follow people that you think will be relevant your business and interests.
-Or you can read the book UnMarketing by Scott Stratten (@unmarketing on Twitter, blog) because he will be able to convince you more then I ever could.
+Or you can read the book UnMarketing (affiliate link) by Scott Stratten (@unmarketing on Twitter, blog) because he will be able to convince you more then I ever could.
 I learned an incredible amount from this book and I know that you will too.
 Whether you are already plugged in or a newbie, you will read this book over and over because it is packed full of great stories and learning opportunities.

 I have built many meaningful relationships online and I know many others that have as well.
 Go online and check it out!